jkim695/SummerNest/README.md

 - GPT'd definition of an API Resource: An API resource is a specific part or segment of a web API that represents a unique entity or collection of data that an API client can interact with.
 Each resource typically corresponds to a particular piece of data or a functional element within an API, like a user, an image, a document, or a transaction.
 In RESTful APIs, resources are identified by unique URLs and are manipulated using HTTP methods like GET, POST, PUT, and DELETE.
 - Must configure body of our JSON so that we can parse it correctly to call our lambda functions seamlessly

-To do: Configure a web app, figure out how to integrate the frontend to make an API call to the one we configure in API gateway to perform CRUD operations.

-Cre